All Episodes

 France has five to six million Muslims, many of whom, two million of whom are said to be believers, and the others who are maybe Muslim in name only.

-But the French have had a longstanding problem because of their Algerian war, because of their actions in the Middle East, because of their support for American policy.
+But the French have had a long-standing problem because of their Algerian war, because of their actions in the Middle East, because of their support for American policy.

-There's nothing to do with French policy, nothing to do with immigration.
+It has nothing to do with French policy, nothing to do with immigration.

 No, no, no, no.

-Support support America.
+Support America.

 See, it's all in these people's minds.